eliana-pino/tidy/Balthisar Tidy Help Project/README.md

 ---

 title: Page title
+blurb: A sentence or short paragraph that will be included in TOC's.
 layout: layout to use
 order: local sort order (if missing, won't be included)
-toc_description: a description to appear in TOC.
 targets:
- - array
+ - array of
- - this item will only appear if the current ENV['HelpBookTarget']
- - is found in this array, OR any of the ENV['feature_xxx'] = 'yes'
+ - targets, or
- - are found in the array.
+ - features that are true
 exclude:
  - array
  - same as above, but will exclude items that equal yes.